liezzzlll/liezzzlll/poetry.md

 but right now it still aches.

 >December 2023: I listened to Strobe and my heart no longer ached.

+## time's gentle art
+In realms where mere survival isn't all,\
+Where ideas and art defiantly stand tall,\
+We craft a bond transcending time's decay,\
+A dance, a dream, that won't be swept away.

+So close, yet distant as the furthest star,\
+In nothingness we find out who we are.\
+Exchange of whispers, touches, glances, words,\
+Interactions weave what eyes and hearts have heard.

+Each meeting an exchange, a dance of power,\
+An energy that blooms in every hour,\
+We find ourselves in timeless interplay,\
+A sacred dance that lights our Earthly way.

+By your side, what honr does life lend,\
+A journey's shared, a song that knows no end.

+In life, we own no thing, all borrowed grace,\
+Yet what we make together fills all space.

+Through cosmos we connect, our spirits dance,\
+I see you in the stars, a glimmering glance.

+Remember bb, as time and distance blend,\
+The art we make is ours until the end.

 ## canvas of our memories
 On the deck of our floating home we rest,\